emiltroczynski/j-labs-blog/2019/emiltroczynski/springbootwithrestassuredtests.md

   }
 }
 ```
-But when we tried to run:
+But when we try to run the application:
 #### console log
 ```text
 Failed to configure a DataSource: 'url' attribute is not specified and no embedded datasource could be configured.
 ```
-One of the solutions is:
+We can easily fix it with adding:
 #### build.gradle
 ```groovy
 dependencies {